14 Days / 13 Nights

 Mt Cook National Park / Lake Pukaki

-Mt Cook, named Aoraki or ‘cloud piercer’ by South Island Maori, is the highest mountain in New Zealand • Directly opposite the mountain, we have a stunning day hike to the main ridge above Mueller Glacier • It’s a challenging hike, but you’ll remember the view of the glacier and the surrounding peaks forever! • The weather conditions are very important in this area, as it’s a true alpine climate notorious for sudden weather shifts • If we aren’t able to do the Mueller Glacier hike, or you’d like to take it a little easier, there’s an impressive hike up to a glacial lake (complete with icebergs!) at the base of the Hooker Glacier • Then we head back to Braemar Station for the last night of the ‘Rimu’ • We’ll enjoy a celebratory dinner as we sit outside and watch the sun set on Aoraki/Mt Cook.
+Mt Cook, named Aoraki or ‘cloud piercer’ by South Island Maori, is the highest mountain in New Zealand • Directly opposite the mountain, we have a stunning day hike to the main ridge above Mueller Glacier • It’s a challenging hike, but you’ll remember the view of the glacier and the surrounding peaks forever! • The weather conditions are very important in this area, as it’s a true alpine climate notorious for sudden weather shifts • If we aren’t able to do the Mueller Glacier hike, or you’d like to take it a little easier, there’s an impressive hike up to a glacial lake (complete with icebergs!) at the base of the Hooker Glacier • Then we head back to our accommodation for the last night of the trip, where we’ll enjoy a celebratory dinner together and watch the sunset over the Southern Alps.